vindevoy/python-book-functional-programming/README.md

 # Functional programming in Python

+## About

+This repository contains the sources of the book I'm writing for **Syntra**'s course **Python Developer**.
+I am a teacher for Syntra and I have been teaching this course since 2021.

 ## Install

 When I was working on my paper for the zythology course I was following, I used sphinx-doc already.